bugsnag/bugsnag-cocos2dx/CONTRIBUTING.md

 1. Update the changelog with new features and fixes
 2. Bump the version number using `./scripts/bump-version.sh [number]`
 3. Commit, tag the changes, and push
-4. Run `./scripts/export-package.sh`
+4. Wait for the CI build, which will draft a new release on GitHub
-5. Create a new release on GitHub, copying the changelog entry and `build/bugsnag-cocos2dx.zip`
+5. Edit the release on GitHub, copying the changelog entry

 #### Post-release checks